afwill45/portfolio/src/pages/works/battleship.md

 [^3]: I discovered that these results are innacurate.
 It actually performs much better, with an average between 30 and 40 moves depending on implementation and a maximum game length of abput 66 moves.

 [^4]: These method is highly dependent of how you calculate probabilities.
-Our solution optimal because we implement parity, direction optimization, and hunt and target into our calculations.
+Our solution is optimal because we implement parity, direction optimization, and hunt and target into our calculations.
 It can be further improved by using game theory or machine learning for non-random ship positions, but the figures on this post are all based on random positions.